Bordeaux En Primeur 2017

 Before individual wines are released you have the option to pre-order or add the wines to your wishlist.

 Pre-orders are the best way to get the wines you want as they represent firm commitments to purchase if the wine is released below the upper price limits we have provided.
+Select the wine you wish to pre-order using the search function in the top right of your screen or the regional listings in the box above and select the format and quantity you wish to pre-order.
 If sufficient stock is available, pre-orders will be invoiced when the price is confirmed and before the wines are released for general sale.
 If we are not able to fulfil all pre-orders when a wine is released, we will continue to search for stock at the best possible price.
 If a wine is released above the upper end of our predicted price range we will not automatically invoice pre-orders – each customer will be contacted to see if they still wish to go ahead with the purchase at the new price.

 Wishlists are not firm commitments to purchase – when each wine is released, if there is sufficient stock available after pre-order commitments have been honoured, customers with a wishlist will be contacted and given the opportunity to purchase the wine before it goes on general sale.
 You can add and remove wines from your wishlist as often as you like.
 Customers with an online BI account can see their pre-orders and wishlists on their My Account page.